George Washington Masonic National Memorial: Dedication

 Due to the heavy rain, the ceremony was moved from the portico of the memorial to the newly completed auditorium.
 Several items of Washingtoniana were employed during the dedication.
 Among these were the Bible which Washington used when initiated into Fredericksburg Lodge No. 4 in 1752, the trowel and gavel Washington used while laying the cornerstone of the U.S. Capitol building, the Bible on which Washington took the presidential oath of office and a silver urn made by Paul Revere which contained a lock of Washington's hair.
 A special Masonic ritual was written for the dedication.
 The ceremony incorporated a 4 ft high model of the memorial (manufactured by inmates at the Lorton Reformatory), and the pouring of wine, oil and corn (Masonic symbols) from gold and silver pitchers onto the model.
 The pitchers were made by metalsmith Olaf Saugstadt.
 The invocation was given by the Rt.
 Rev. W. Bertrand Stevens, Bishop of the Episcopal Diocese of Los Angeles.
-The benediction was given by Dr. William J. Morton, Rector of Christ Church, Alexandria (the church where Washington worshipped).
+The benediction was given by William J. Morton, Rector of Christ Church, Alexandria (the church where Washington worshipped).